 Now that another season of Game of Thrones has come to an end, life is a bleak ten months of waiting, thinking, speculating, theorising, and cursing George R.R.
 Martin.

-I know what you might be thinking – that this is common, that every show has fans waiting for an entire year.
+I know what you’re thinking – every show has fans waiting for an entire year.
 But no, it’s deeper than that.
 You see, I assume you have a job, a social life; or perhaps you go to college, have exams and stuff to take care of.
 I belong to the occult cult called Research Scholars.
 We are the White-Walkers of the academic world, meandering about in the harsh winter, without hope, happiness or warmth.

 Our lives are not determined by targets, success, or failures.
 Life is but one endless pasture, and we are buffaloes cursed to graze till the end of time.
 The grass isn’t greener anywhere, the grass is a dank, dark brown and the peddler charges 500 bucks for amounts that would make you cough blood in disgust.